RIGPA'S STUPA PROJECT

 TIMELINE AND COSTS

-Building these three stupas will take one-and-a-half to two years, why?
-The main stupa in Lerab Ling will be almost 11 metres high and made in granite by a company in Portugal specialised in carving detailed stupas of which many have already been produced throughout the world.
+The stupa in Lerab Ling will be almost 10 metres high and made in granite by a company in Portugal specialised in carving detailed stupas of which many have already been produced throughout the world.
+Earlier in June we were able to order the stupa which will take about 10 to 12 months to complete.

 THE PRACTICE OF MAKING TSA-TSAS AND ZUNG